How to Write an Application Letter

 c.
 Introduction

-In the introduction, it’s crucial to convey enthusiasm for the position and briefly mention your most relevant experience or skill set.
+Hence, in the introduction, it’s crucial to convey enthusiasm for the position and briefly mention your most relevant experience or skill set.

 d.
 Body Paragraphs

-The body of the letter is where you expand on why you are the best fit for the position.
+In other word, the body of the letter is where you expand on why you are the best fit for the position.
 You should aim to:

 For example, in my current role at (Current Company), I have refined my (specific skills) and achieved (specific accomplishments, such increasing sales).
 I believe these experiences have equipped me with the ability to (link your skills to the role you're applying for).